-Over the course of this academic year we will be working towards achieving our Level 1 status.
+Over the course of this academic year we will be working towards achieving our Silver Award.
 This will mean we will be working to uphold the UNICEF values, based on the United Nations Convention on the Rights of the Child (CRC).
 The Convention outlines, in the form of rights, what adults must do to enable children to grow and be healthy; to learn; to receive protection; to have their views listened to and to be treated fairly

 We are very proud of the very positive and encouraging ethos of our school.
 The pupils, staff and parents feel that the school is a welcoming and supportive environment for all and we aim to continue to build on this through our work as a Rights Respecting School.